zoedumas1/kwk-t1-ruby-lecture-intro-what-is-a-program-teachers-l1/README.md

 ruby 2.2.2p95 (2015-04-13 revision 50295) [x86_64-darwin14]
 ```

-As an example, to run a ruby program that was stored in `some-program.rb` you would simply type: `ruby some-program.rb`.
+As an example, to run a Ruby program that was stored in `some-program.rb` you would simply type: `ruby some-program.rb`.

 ### Words in a Program

-Every word and character in a program has to be valid code for the ruby language.
+Every word and character in a program has to be valid code for the Ruby language.
 Basically, every word can be one of three possible things:

 1. A Ruby keyword, something that's part of the ruby language.
 2. Literal data, things like "Strings" and Numbers 1,2.